Code-Institute-Submissions/data-centric-1/README.md

 ### Media

 ### Acknowledgements
-- Tim's Task Manager tutorial videos in the course.
+- Tim's Task Manager tutorial videos from the course.
 - My mentor at Code Institute for his guidance and feedback.
 - The tutor support at Code Institute for tutoring.